uma-universal-money-address/protocol/umad-04-lnurlp-response.md

       // Number of digits after the decimal point for display on the sender side.
 For example,
       // in USD, by convention, there are 2 digits for cents - $5.95. in this case, `displayDecimals`
       // would be 2.
 Note that the multiplier is still always in the smallest unit (cents).
 This field
       // is only for display purposes.
+The sender should assume zero if this field is ommitted, unless
+      // they know the proper display format of the target currency.
       "displayDecimals": number,
     },
     {